BloomBooks/bloom-azure-functions/contentfulToCrowdin/README.md

 What this code does (or may do eventually)

 # 1 Get Contentful Export

 Pulls down the latest Bloom Library strings in Contentful.com that we want to be translated using Crowdin.com.

-# 2 Produce a json file in the format that Contentful calls "Chrome JSON"
+# 2 For each file (currently there are 3), produce a json file in the format that Contentful calls "Chrome JSON"

 # 3 Push that file to Crowdin

-Future: Do that via crowdin API

-For now: Manually upload it to Crowdin
+# Required environment variable secrets

+* bloomCrowdinApiToken (SILCrowdinBot has a "Contentful Transfer Function token" for this)
+* bloomContentfulReadOnlyToken (this is the same token used by the live bloomlibrary.org SPA, so not actually a secret)

 # Note: Not yet a Azure Function